-- Mitochondria are rich in enzymes related to substrate oxidation, respiration, energy conservation, oxidative phosphorylation and Kreb’s cycle.
+- Mitochondrial are rich in enzymes related to substrate oxidation, respiration, energy conservation, oxidative phosphorylation, and Kreb’s cycle.

-- A heterogeneous group of enzymes related to phospholipid metabolism and fatty acid oxidation are present in the outer compartment and outer membrane.
+- A heterogeneous group of enzymes related to phospholipid metabolism and fatty acid oxidation is present in the outer compartment and outer membrane.

 - Cu++, Mg++, HPO4-, Cl-, RNA, and DNA (without histone, a protein) are also reported to occur.

-What are the functions For Mitochondria?
-The Mitochondria play an important role in Cellular Respiration.
+What are the functions For Mitochondrial?
+The Mitochondrion plays an important role in Cellular Respiration.

-- The Mitochondria are organelles which transfer the chemical energy of the metabolites of the cell (through Krebs cycle and the respiratory chain) into the high-energy phosphate bond of ATP (production of ATP).
+- The Mitochondrial are organelles which transfer the chemical energy of the metabolites of the cell (through Krebs cycle and the respiratory chain) into the high-energy phosphate bond of ATP (production of ATP).

-- Thus, mitochondria are the “power house of the cell”, that produce the energy necessary for many vital cellular functions via, motility contraction (muscle contraction), biosynthesis of cell bioluminescence etc.
+- Thus, mitochondrial are the “power house of the cell”, that produce the energy necessary for many vital cellular functions via, motility contraction (muscle contraction), biosynthesis of cell bioluminescence etc.